fiqriismail/askfiqri/README.md

-# askfiqri
+# askFiqri

-All the code for #askFiqri youtube channel (www.youtube.com/c/AskFiqri will go under here
+All the code for #askFiqri youtube channel (www.youtube.com/c/AskFiqri) will go under here

+# ReactJS fundamentals completed source

+- Clone the repo and switch to branch **reactfundamentals**